Big B (film): Plot

-Mary John Kurishingal gets killed under mysterious circumstances, where her adopted sons arrive for her funeral: Bilal- a gangster and hitman in Mumbai, Eddy John Kurishingal- a hotel owner, Murugan – an action choreographer in Malayalam cinema, and Bijo- a student.
+Mary John Kurishingal, an unmarried social activist gets brutally killed under mysterious circumstances, where her adopted sons arrive for her funeral: Bilal- a dreaded criminal and a trapez player in Mumbai, Eddy- a hotel owner, Murugan – an action choreographer in Malayalam cinema and Bijo- a student.
 The brothers take it upon themselves to unearth the mystery behind Mary's murder.
 Murugan is in love with Rimy, the daughter of Tommy Parekkadan, a happy-go-drunkard, who is against their relationship.
 Bilal starts meeting his old friends and contacts in the Kochi underworld to receive information about the killers.

 The brothers piece the evidence together and learns that the murder was committed by two assassins from Mumbai.
 ACP Balaji Shakthivel and CI George are assigned to investigate Mary's murder case, where they begin the investigation and learns that the murder was one of the many meticulously planned operations aimed at checking Mary's intrusions into the unlawful exporting of children from Kochi.
-The unlawful operations are actually handled by the Mayor and Sayippu Tony, a notorious gangster.
+The unlawful operations are actually handled by the Mayor and his henchman Sayippu Tony, a notorious and psychotic crime boss.

 Meanwhile, Bilal makes Tommy accept Murugan and Rimy's relationship.
 One night, Bijo gets killed by Tony's henchmen.
-However, Bilal shoots one of the henchmen and learns that Tony is behind the series of crimes.
+However, Bilal shoots one of the henchmen to death and learns that Tony is behind the series of crimes.
 Later, Tony kills Shakthivel and warns the Mayor to obey his instructions.
 Bilal orders Eddy and Murugan to negotiate with Tony to know his demands.
-Pandi Asi, Tony's henchmen, joins Bilal and his brothers as he wants to seek revenge on Tony, where they also become successful in keeping George (who was Tony's sidekick) on their side.
+Tony's right hand Pandi Asi and Tony's henchmen, joins Bilal and his brothers as he wants to seek revenge on Tony, where they also become successful in keeping George (who was Tony's sidekick) on their side.

-Bilal threatens the Mayor that he will expose his corrupt plans to the whole media, which causes the Mayor to shoot himself.
+Bilal threatens the Mayor that he will expose his corrupt plans to the whole media, which causes the Mayor to shoot himself to death.
 George files this as a suicide in order to save Bilal from the case.
 Eddy and Murugan are called to an island by Tony and his henchmen.
 Tony arrives and opens up to Eddy about his plans to kill Bilal and the brothers, but Tony learns that his henchmen were bribed and are now against him.
 Asi reveals his grudge against Tony.
-Bilal arrives at the spot and kills Tony after a long fight.
+At that time, Bilal arrives at the island and kills Tony after a long fight, thereby avenging Mary's and Bijo's deaths.
 Tony is buried in a ditch by his men.
-After their mission, Eddy lives a happy and peaceful life with his family.
-Murugan spends time cheering with Rimy, while Bilal is seen helping the poor kids of their colony.
+After their mission, Eddie lives a happy and peaceful life with his family.
+Murugan spends time cheering with Rimy, while Bilal is seen helping the poor kids of their colony and feeling Mary's presence in the house.